-NOTES TO THE FINANCIAL STATEMENTS FOR THE PERIOD ENDED 31ST JULY 2023 (continued)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE PERIOD ENDED 31ST JULY 2024 (continued)

-11 Intangible Fixed Assets 2023 £'000 2022 £'000
+11 Intangible Fixed Assets 2024 £'000 2023 £'000

-Cost 2000 2000
+Cost

-At 1 August 810 527
+At 1 August 810 810

-Additions - 283
+Additions -

 At 31 July 810 810

 Amortisation

-At 1 August 344 169
+At 1 August 564 344

-Amortised in year 219 175
+Amortised in year 152 219

-At 31 July 563 344
+At 31 July 716 563

-NBV at 31 July 247 466
+NBV at 31 July 2024 94 247

 The College has created an Intangible Asset - having significantly invested in the development of a pioneering Chatbot called Ada.
-With ambitions to commercialise Ada, the College has signed a NDA with a multi-national PLC to develop and market Ada further within all spheres of Education nationally and internationally.
+With ambitions to commercialise Ada, the College has signed an NDA with a multi-national PLC to develop and market Ada further within all spheres of Education nationally and internationally.
+However, this will now not lead to commercialization and it is intended to impair the asset in 2024-25.
 Ada earned a top prize for the most effective use of technology at the AOC Beacon Awards in March 2019.
 Bolton College is one of the first UK colleges to have introduced a Chatbot which uses artificial intelligence to answer more than 1,000 queries each day from students and staff.
 Ada has increased learner retention, reduced teacher workload and bureaucracy, increased mental wellbeing and enhanced support for visually impaired students.